DutchAmsterdam.nl — Getting from Amsterdam Airport Schiphol to Amsterdam — and back — by public transport is easy, inexpensive, and fast.

 Buy your GVB Day- or Multiple Day passes online: This ticket gives you unlimited travel throughout Amsterdam on all GVB trams, buses, metros (day and night) for the number of days that best suit your plans.

 - The Connexxion Schiphol Hotel Shuttle takes you from Amsterdam Airport Schiphol to more than 100 hotels in the city of Amsterdam between 06.00 a.m. and 21.30 (9:30 p.m.)
 At the shuttle’s website select your hotel to view the ticket price.
 Rates start at €17,00 one way, per person.
+There are discounts for return journeys, children age 4-14, or groups of more than 3 people up to 8 people.
 You can book your ride ahead of time.
 VISA and Mastercard are accepted.

 Amsterdam’s taxis are among the most expensive in Europe.
 The 30-minutes ride from Schiphol Airport to Amsterdam Central Station should set you back about €52,00.

 – To Museumplein: about €40,00.